Richard Squires

 Sir Richard Anderson Squires KCMG (January 18, 1880 – March 26, 1940) was the Prime Minister of Newfoundland from 1919 to 1923 and from 1928 to 1932.

 As prime minister, Squires attempted to reform Newfoundland's fishing industry, but failed at doing so.
 He also attempted to diversify Newfoundland's economy.
 However, his two tenures as prime minister were both marred by serious corruption.
-He lost the position in 1923 after an arrest for bribery, and in 1932, he narrowly escaped a riot, which forced him from power, and ended democracy in Newfoundland.
+He lost the position in 1923 after an arrest for bribery.
+In 1932, he narrowly escaped a riot, which forced him from power, and temporarily ended democracy in Newfoundland.

 While Squires retired after the riot, he continued to campaign against rule by the British Crown under the Commission of Government.
 He died in 1940, at the age of 60.

 Early career

 Squires was born in Harbour Grace, Newfoundland in 1880.
 He started out practising law in St. John's.
 He served as a member in the government of Edward Patrick Morris from 1913 to 1918.
 In 1919, Squires started a campaign for the vacant leadership of the Liberal Party.
 He won the leadership over William Warren.